Helping millions of people navigate the world of technology.

 Step 2: Select the Battery option from the menu.

-Step 3: Here, you can check all the apps and their respective battery usage.
+Step 3: You can check all the apps and their respective battery usage here.

 Monitor your battery usage for over a few days, and you will soon know if your phone is hogging up battery unnecessarily.
 If you discover any strange app, remove it immediately and factory reset your Android or iOS devices.

 Strange background noises during calls could be another sign of your phone tapping.
-You may hear echoes, static, and clicking sounds when on call.
-If the issue persists, try changing the location or test with different callers.
+You may also hear echoes, static, and clicking sounds when on the phone.
+If the issue persists, try changing the location or testing with different callers.

 Spam Call Image for Illustration